andyliza/aws-security-workshop/03-Config-Lab/README.md

 ![images](images/yes-enable-dm.png)

-13)  After enbling the detail monitoring, return to the AWS Config Console and re-evaluate the rule that shows and alarm.
+13)  After enbling the detail monitoring, return to the AWS Config Console and re-evaluate the rule that shows the alarm.

 ![images](images/351dc23980958dc249d36d40ee4301e0.png)